jaimefps/super-container-experiments/README.md

 #### 7. Now you can use the function in your component, and affect the Store with it!

-The component has access to the function by means of `this.props.switchBoolean`, and the Store key `boolean` is within its scope of influence.
-So now you can flip the boolean with a button that invokes the function and takes the `this.props.boolean` as the parameter, which is in fact the Store 'boolean'.
+The component has access to the function by means of `this.props.switchBoolean`, and the Store key `boolean` is now within its scope of influence.
+You can now switch the boolean value with a button that invokes the function and takes `this.props.boolean` as the parameter, which is in fact the Store's 'boolean'.

 ```javascript
 // @ components/App.js